List of Doom ports: Solaris

-macOS
+Classic Mac OS/Mac OS X Classic

 Doom for Mac was released on November 4, 1994.
 The Ultimate Doom, Doom II, and Final Doom were ported by Lion Entertainment and released by GT Interactive using a Mac OS launcher application to run original PC WADs.
 The Mac version runs on System 7 through Mac OS 9 and requires a 68040 or PowerPC processor.
 Although it can run in Classic under Mac OS X on Power Macs, Panther and Tiger cause graphic artifacts due to the later version of Classic having a double-buffered screen.
 It can also be played under emulation on Intel and Apple silicon Macs with SheepShaver and QEMU.
 In addition to an adjustable viewport, it supports rendering at low or high resolutions, and allows network play over AppleTalk as well as IPX.

 Linux

 Doom was ported to Linux by id Software programmer Dave Taylor in 1994.
-The last Linux Doom binaries were provided by id Software on October 13, 1996, through the company's ftp-server.
+The last Linux Doom binaries were provided by id Software on October 13, 1996, through the company's FTP server.

 The source code to the Linux version of Doom was released by id Software on December 23, 1997, under a non-profit End user license agreement; it was re-released on October 3, 1999, under the terms of the GPL-2.0-or-later license.
-However, the source codes to the DOS and Windows versions of the game were not released, due to copyright issues concerning the sound library used by original DOS version and id Software having no access to the source code of the Windows port.
+However, the source code to the DOS and Windows versions of the game were not released, due to copyright issues concerning the sound library used by original DOS version and id Software having no access to the source code of the Windows port.